-Earlier this month, Google sent a request (PDF) to the Federal Election Commission asking for input on a possible launch of a pilot program that would allow political committees to bypass the spam and deliver political emails to Gmail users' inboxes.
+Earlier this month, Google sent a request (PDF) to the Federal Election Commission asking for input on a possible launch of a pilot program that would allow political committees to bypass spam filters and deliver political emails to Gmail users' inboxes.

 During a public comment period that is still ongoing, most people commenting have expressed opposition for a variety of reasons that they hope the FEC will consider.